kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 main.py:11: note: Revealed type is "def (message: builtins.str)"
 ```

-These debugging functions don't need to be imported from anywhere and are only recognized by `mypy` - therefore you will
+These debugging functions don't need to be imported from anywhere and are only recognized by the type checkers - therefore you will
 need to remove them from code before runtime (However, `reveal_type` is importable from `typing` since Python 3.11).

 ### Use typing.Any sparingly